keycloak/keycloak-community/design/authorization-handler.md

 After a policy pass, there’s no policy that prohibits the execution of this authorization context.
 There may be a policy that allows/denies user interaction for this specific scope.

-The AuthorizationHandler that matches this scope has configured an embedded consent choice.
+The ClientAuthorizationHandler that matches this scope has configured an embedded consent choice.
 As the scope has been sent with a wildcard, the consent screen is built with a dropdown containing all the groups that the user is part of.

-After User Selection and Consent Screen acceptance, mappers that have been configured for this AuthorizationHandler run, having access to the authorization_details and the AuthorizationContext data, containing the user choice.
+After User Selection and Consent Screen acceptance, mappers that have been configured for this ClientAuthorizationHandler run, having access to the authorization_details and the ClientAuthorizationContext data, containing the user choice.

 Scenario 3: An authorization request sent with the following information:

 GET /auth?scope=openid+tenants:tenantA#groups:123

-The AuthorizationContext object is created, the scope gets parsed to an authorization_details object, resulting in:
+The ClientAuthorizationContext object is created, the scope gets parsed to an authorization_details object, resulting in:

 	Note: This one may be way more tricky to map to a RAR format, as we have a composite type (tenants/groups).
 We may need to pre-define types for these